pegasone/pegasone.github.io/index.md

 ![Figure 23](/img/img029.png)

 For consistency, we need both criteria to be met.
 By cross-referecing the two results we get: Spain, France, Israel, and Belgium.

-You can repeat the steps above several times by moving the selection down on the country list.